nasa/Common-Metadata-Repository/search-app/docs/api.md

 ### <a name="variable"></a> Variable

 Variable is some of the measurement variables that belongs to collections/granules that can be processed by a service.

-Variable have the following fields:

-* variable_name (REQUIRED): free text specifying the key of the variable.
-Variable name cannot contain `/` character.
-* measurement (REQUIRED): the measurement that the variable belongs to.
+Variable metadata is in JSON format and conforms to UMM-Var Schema.

 #### <a name="searching-for-variables"></a> Searching for Variables

 Variables can be searched for by sending a request to `%CMR-ENDPOINT%/variables`.
+JSON and UMM JSON response formats are supported for variables search.

 Variable search results are paged.
 See [Paging Details](#paging-details) for more information on how to page through variable search results.